-For many modern mums-to-be, the baby shower looms as an uncomfortable event that has to be endured.
+For many modern mums-to-be, the traditional baby shower looms as an uncomfortable event that has to be endured.
 It’s quite an evil tradition really: take a woman who is heavily pregnant, maybe feeling swollen and tired, and put her in a room with twenty or so women who aren’t pregnant and expect her to enjoy it.
 Half the women are perhaps thinner than she can ever imagine being again, and the other half want to regale her with their pregnancy and birth horror stories.

 Take Good Care of my Baby